Writing

 Intent

-We believe that a quality Literacy (English) curriculum should develop children’s love of reading, writing and discussion.
+We believe that a quality English curriculum should develop children’s love of reading, writing and discussion.
 We aim to inspire an appreciation of our rich and varied literary heritage and a habit of reading widely and often, “magpieing” the skills of quality authors.
 We provide opportunities for writing for purpose and we encourage pupils to see themselves as authors.
 We promote the status of written work by providing opportunities for children’s writing to be “published” as well as displayed throughout school- to celebrate achievements.

 Handwriting

 In line with our Systematic Synthetic Phonics Programme (Little Wandle), we teach letter formation using our formation phrases, which make a link between the mnemonic and the letter.
 As per the Department for Education guidance, we do not teach cursive handwriting whilst children are accessing the phonics proramme.
-Once our children have established and secured letter formation, we use the school handwriting policy/programme (Letterjoin) to teach handwriting, incorporated into English lessons.
+Once our children have established and secured letter formation, we use the school handwriting policy/programme (Letterjoin) to teach handwriting..
 This is done daily in FS2 and Y1, three times a week in Y2 and twice a week in KS2.
 Pupils who are struggling with their handwriting, and for those who it causes writing fluency issues, handwriting recovery is used to support them.

 Drawing Club (FS2)